Tom is an actor and writer, trained with the National Youth Theatre.

 Tom is currently nominated for an Off-West End Award for his performance in one-man-show Run, which recently finished at the Bunker Theatre.
 Give Me Your Skin, will return for a run at the Battersea Arts Centre in June 2017.

-Tom is currently rehearsing the world premiere stage adaptation of Derek Jarman and James Whaley’s screenplay Jubilee for the Royal Exchange Theatre, Manchester and Chris Goode & Company.
+Tom recently finished performing the stage adaptation of Derek Jarman and James Whaley’s screenplay Jubilee for the Royal Exchange Theatre, Manchester and Chris Goode & Company.
 He will next be seen in the Lyric Hammersmith transfer 15 Feb – 10 March 2018

 The reviews for Jubilee are in